Alien Syndrome (1987) – 4NERDS Master Game Page

 • Strong horror texture: Alien Syndrome turns pulpy sci-fi into sticky, body-horror arcade spectacle.

-• Historical weight: it sits in the late-1980s Sega zone where style, pressure, and cabinet action all fuse cleanly.
+• Historical weight: it sits in the late-1980s Sega zone where style, pressure, and cabinet action fuse cleanly.

 “A rescue mission wrapped in slime, speed, and arcade panic.”